sarahbiotech/prokit/README.md

-Project description
+Project description:
 ProKit (Protein Analysis Library)
 ProKit is a Python library to fetch and analyze protein sequences from UniProt.
 It calculates molecular weight, hydrophobic ratio, and displays results in a neat, organized table.

-Installation
+Installation:
-Install from PyPI:
+Install from PyPI

-pip install prokit from prokit import Protein
+pip install prokit
+from prokit import Protein

 Create a Protein object by specifying the protein name p = Protein.from_name("Hemoglobin subunit beta")